Nike Media Platform

 missing_objects.json file inside the ZIP.On-Demand Video Transcoding

 Request specific video renditions by alias, profile, and output format.
+Send mutations to https://api.assets.nmp.nike.com/graphql with your bearer token.
 The API returns a CDN URL immediately; the video file is generated asynchronously in the background.
+See the Usage Examples for a complete request/response.

 Profiles & Output Types